makrai/notes/mccoy20-bert-generalize-blackboxnlp.md

       * high level of consistency on labels for specific examples (eg 526 examples that all 100 instances labeled incorrectly)
     * In contrast, these 100 instances
-      varied dramatically in their out-of-distribution generalization perform
+      varied dramatically in their out-of-distribution generalization
       * on one of the thirty categories of examples in the HANS dataset, accuracy ranged from 4% to 76%
 * suggestion: when assessing the linguistic generalization of neural models,